Drannor-Dosalith/Misc/Birth plan - Pain Management and birth.md

 ## C-section

+- The mother will be put under spinal anesthesia.
 - IV line
 - A catheter will be inserted in urea
 - Usually last five minutes for delivery
 - Usually last 45 minutes for the whole procedure
-- Allot on pain in the vaginal area
+- Allot on pain in the pelvic area
-- Trouble seating
+- May have trouble to be in seatingposition
 - There is a delay before the skin to skin contact with the mother because of the remaining steps to complete
 - 99.9% they make a bikini cut unless it's a big emergency where's there's not time to do a bikini cut
-- You have to ask if a skin to skin is important with the dad
+- You have to ask if wish a skin to skin imediately after delivery with the dad and the baby is important for you

 ### What is the common circumstance it would be performed